UCCSCS3300/hw-rails-intro/docs/part_0_B.md

     RSA key fingerprint is 8b:48:5e:67:0e:c9:16:47:32:f2:87:0c:1f:c8:60:ad.
     Are you sure you want to continue connecting (yes/no)?
     Please type 'yes' or 'no':

+You will see some warnings, but none are critical in most cases.

 Is the app running on Heroku?
 If you navigate to the heroku URL that is printed at the end of the results from `git push heroku master` you'll get a "We're sorry, but something went wrong." error in the browser.